LvChengbin/commit-code-counter/README.md

-# commit-code-counter
+# git-contributions

-Count the number of lines of committed code in different aspect.
+Counting contributions of git repositories in different aspect.